5 Ways to Increase a Child’s Self-Esteem

 If you’re nervous about a new experience, tell them, “I’m a little nervous there’s going to be lots of people there, but I’m going to try my best and I’m sure we’ll make some great friends and have lots of fun anyway.”

-Get them involved in community activities and helping others; taking their chosen donations to a charity centre, taking in old towels or soft toys to an animal shelter.
+Get them involved in community activities and helping others; taking their chosen donations to a charity center, taking in old towels or soft toys to an animal shelter.
 It shows they can make a difference to others and that being kind and helpful is valuable.

 Positive Role Models Increase Self-Esteem